 Absolutely not.
 That would be telling.

-6. What is your launch date for the new series?
+is your launch date for the new series?

 August 20.